The Seventh-day Adventist Church is committed to understanding young people and training its youth for leadership and service to humanity.

-The Pathfinder Club is a church-centered spiritual-recreational-activity program designed for young people from 5th grade through highschool.
+The Pathfinder Club is a church-centered spiritual-recreational-activity program designed for young people from 5th grade through high school.
 Pathfindering appeals to this age group because its program features activities that meet their needs and interests.
 Much of the Pathfinder Club program is built around physical action.
 This is because youth from 10 to 18 years of age are in a fast-growing physical stage of development.
-It is filled with action, adventure, challenge, group activities, and provides opportunities for the development of new attitudes and skills that produce personal growth, team or community spirit and a sense of loyalty and respect for God, His Creation, and His church.
+It is filled with action, adventure, challenge, and group activities, and provides opportunities for the development of new attitudes and skills that produce personal growth, team or community spirit, and a sense of loyalty and respect for God, His Creation, and His church.

 While the Pathfinder Club exists primarily for youth, one of its basic purposes is to also bring together parents and church members through active involvement with the club and its members.
 Here the so-called generation gap disappears as young and old worship, work, and play together in a bond of common experience.
 Meaningful relationships are forged as leaders and counselors join with Pathfinders in sharing, building confidence, and working together.

 The whole philosophy of Pathfindering is built on the premise that “children learn best by example, rather than precept.”
 As they see leaders and parents model spiritual and social values, they too will aspire to develop high moral principles, loving and caring attitudes, and determination to excel in all their various pursuits.